 Where are these programs located?

-Everything is done online!
+Everything is done online and remotely!
 We use a combination of Edmodo, Google Drive, Zoom (a video chat platform) and email to connect groups.

 What if I've never taken a workshop before?